BugDotNet/.github/rationale.md

 Quite clearly, it makes sense to pay wall the features listed here, they're extra premiums that are not required for general development, but a debugger?
-A bog standard debugger.
+A bog-standard debugger.
 That's something pretty much every developer would consider a basic feature for development. *(Not counting the hubris of the young, self-declared geniuses that are certainly under the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect))*.